kroy-the-rabbit/vyos-config-examples/README.md

-# Configure examples for VyOS
+# Configuration examples for VyOS